Mexico City, Part I

 The AeroMéxico flight from Austin into Benito Juarez International Airport was a breeze, even by my aviophobic standards.
 This was my first time in Mexico, and my first international solo flight.
 The adrenaline rush of being somewhere new was starting to give way to an all-encompassing feeling of being very out of place.
 Almost like I shouldn’t have come at all.

-I decided to break up that tension by asking some English-speakers around me where the metro stop in the airport was, I made the acquaintance of Sophia, a Greek-American woman about my age who was in the Federal District on business.
+I decided to ask some English-speakers around me where the metro stop in the airport was, mostly to break the tension.
+In doing so I made the acquaintance of Sophia, a Greek-American woman about my age.
+She was in the Federal District on business with her father’s company.
 She said that some colleagues would be picking her up, and that my hostel was more or less on the way way to their destination.

 Now, at first I was hesitant to accept rides from people I did not know in a foreign country.
 But my bullshit detector had gotten pretty good over the years, and I was getting a sincere vibe from her.
 So I accepted.